SublimeText/LaTeXTools/README.markdown

 - `C-l,C-t` gives you `\texttt{blah}`
 - `C-l,C-n` wraps the selected text in a LaTeX environment structure.
 You get `\begin{env}`,`blah`, `\end{env}` on three separate lines, with `env` selected.
 Change `env` to whatever environment you want, then hit Tab to move to the end of the environment.

 These commands also work if there is no selection.
 In this case, they try to do the right thing; for example, `C-l,C-e` gives `\emph{}` with the cursor between the curly braces.

+You can also *change the current environment* using the `C-l,C-Shift-n` shortcut.
+Note well how this works.
+First, the cursor must be inside the environment you are interested in.
+Second, the command selects the environment name in the `\begin{env}` command and also in the `\end{env}` command (using ST's multiple-selection support).
+This way you can rename the environment as needed. *Remember to exit multiple-selection mode* when you are done by pressing the `ESC` key.

 LaTeX-clw support